Your characters are likable, but are they lovable?

 The breakup and reader forgiveness

 Most romances feature a third-act breakup triggered by misunderstanding or betrayal.
-Dearen notes that heroes are often granted more forgiveness, particularly if you establish a backstory of prior betrayal.
+Heroes are often granted more forgiveness, particularly when a backstory of prior betrayal is established.
 Readers understand why he reacts strongly.

 Flaws that work